How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 Why services matter too

 There is no single universal service package.
-The agreement should clearly set out the services the client will receive, and buyers or sellers should not assume a service is included if it is not written in the agreement.
+The agreement should clearly set out the services the client will receive.

 Section Four